Planarity, duality and Laplacian congruence: Theorems , and

 Let $G$ be a planar graph.
-Property X$^{\ast}$ asserts that these two statements about a graph $G^{\ast}$ are equivalent.
+Theorem \ref{duals} asserts that these two statements about a graph $G^{\ast}$ are equivalent.
 1. $G$ and $G^{\ast}$ are abstract duals.
-2. The number of loops in $G^{\ast}$ is the same as the number of isthmuses in $G$, and a reduced Laplacian matrix of $G^{\ast}$ is a reduced dual Laplacian matrix of $G$.
+2. The number of loops in $G^{\ast}$ is the same as the number of bridges in $G$, and a reduced Laplacian matrix of $G^{\ast}$ is a reduced dual Laplacian matrix of $G$.